camunda/camunda-docs/docs/product-manuals/operate/deployment/schema-and-migration.md

 #### Migrate by using built-in automatic upgrade

-When running a newer version of Operate against an older schema, it will perform data migration on a startup.
+When running a newer version of Operate against an older schema, it performs data migration on a startup.
-The migration will happen for every index, for which it detects exactly **one** older version.
-Migration will fail if it detects more than one older version of some index.
+The migration happens for every index, for which it detects exactly **one** older version.
+Migration fails if it detects more than one older version of some index.

 #### Further notes

 * If migration fails, you can retry it.
-All applied steps are stored and only those steps will be applied that haven't been executed yet.
+All applied steps are stored and only those steps are applied that haven't been executed yet.
 * Operate should not be running while migration is happening.
 * In the case version upgrade is performed in the cluster with several Operate nodes, only one node ([Webapp module](importer-and-archiver.md)) must execute data migration.
 The others must be stopped and started only after migration is fully finished.